DenHerrRing/CortanaSkillsLab/README.md

 # Cortana Skills Lab
-This repository (https://github.com/MrCrunsh/CortanaSkillsLab) is build as a learning environment to learn the basics of developing Cortana Skills with the [Microsoft Bot Framework][1] and [Cortana Skill Set][2].
+This repository (https://github.com/MrCrunsh/CortanaSkillsLab) is built as a learning environment to understand the basics of developing Cortana Skills with the [Microsoft Bot Framework][1] and [Cortana Skill Set][2].

-I assume that the running plattform is a Raspberry Pi.
+I assume that the running platform is a Raspberry Pi.
 You can also deploy these environment on a Azure BotService.
-After finish this environment you will be able to control the GPIOs of your Raspberry Pi by Cortana.
+After finishing this environment you will be able to control the GPIOs of your Raspberry Pi with Cortana.

 [1]: https://dev.botframework.com/
 [2]: https://developer.microsoft.com/de-de/cortana/